Desmond4724/principle-guide/git/commit-message/README.md

 Use the imperative, present tense („change“, not „changed“ or „changes“) to be consistent with generated messages from commands like git merge.

+# Example
+- If applied, this commit will refactor subsystem X for readability
+- If applied, this commit will update getting started documentation
+- If applied, this commit will remove deprecated methods
+- If applied, this commit will release version 1.0.0
+- If applied, this commit will merge pull request #123 from user/branch

 # The seven rules of a great Git commit message